 The founders of Margaux realized that no two feet are the same — sometimes even when they’re on the same person.
 In response, they created their entire brand to make sure that any woman could find (or build) a pair of shoes that fit her perfectly.
 On top of offering three different width options for its shoes, Margaux also offers shoes that are made-to-measure so that women can buy flats, boots, and sandals online without any buyers’ remorse.

 Starting with an e-commerce store in 2015, Margaux now has two boutique locations in NYC and Georgetown, D.C.
 They’ve also hosted pop-ups in places like Palm Beach, Nantucket, and Charleston.

 Men’s fitness apparel brand Rhone is known for its dedication to performance and improving products based on feedback from its community.
 Rhone also cleverly organizes its product pages not just by item category, but also by function, like “commuter” and “recover”.

 By providing context for their assortment, Rhone has made it clear that they want all products to serve a specific purpose in their customers’ lives.
 Rhone launched online first in 2014, and now has four stores located across New York and Connecticut.

 Pottery brand East Fork launched in 2013 out of a converted tobacco farm in Madison County, North Carolina.
 Three years later, the company opened its first brick-and-mortar location in Asheville and moved its headquarters there, with another store location in Georgia coming two years after that.

-Known as much for its earth and jewel tones and $42 plates as it is for its blog, the brand continues to embed itself in the local community while its products continue to offer a sense of tranquility to a largely NY-based target audience.
+Known as much for its earth and jewel tones and $42 plates as it is for its consumer-facing blog, the brand continues to embed itself in the local community while its products continue to offer a sense of tranquility to a largely NY-based target audience.

 5. The Sill